DrFelder/ppr-documentation/SRS.md

 #### 3.1.1.7 Access event history
 An overview over past events and related information is given.
 ##### Description
-The users will take part in many events, the oraganizer will evaluate the participant.
+The users will take part in many events, the oraganizer will assess the participant.
 In this overview the user can see his ratings, and the whole history of the events he was part of. he can view them in detail by clicking on them.
 ##### Pre Condition
 User has an active account and is already logged in.
 User has been accepted to at least one event
 ##### Normal Flow of Events